 Your Life Beyond Care

 By working with over 80 local authorities and gathering over 24,000 responses from children and care leavers we have gained insight into the key question, what makes life good for children in care and care leavers?

 The Your Life, Your Care and Your Life Beyond Care surveys are the largest surveys of their kind, giving more children in care and care leavers the chance to share their experiences.
 The survey compares local findings with those of other local authorities, as well as with peers in the general population.

 Both surveys were co-produced with young people and the questions are based on what 170 young people in care and care leavers said was important to them.

 They are evidence-based.
-The survey is a robust research tool, developed over six years of research.
+The survey is a robust research tool, developed over several years of research.
 It is comparative to national data, draws on two international literature reviews and piloting with cognitive interviews to test questions.
 (Selwyn, et. al 2016, Selwyn et al. 2015a, Selwyn et al. 2015b, Selwyn et al 2020).

 Findings and publications

 Findings are published in online reports, peer reviewed articles and featured on social media.

 How to make life good: Examples of innovative practice to improve the well-being of children in care and care leavers

 Since 2013, the Bright Spots programme has worked with children in care and care leavers to explore what makes life good for them.
 Their well-being is measured by the Your Life Your Care and Your Life Beyond Care surveys.